Sales Driven Culture

 The Definition of Sales Culture

-Much has been written lately about the importance of a strong culture in driving success.
-Think of a sales driven culture simply as how and why sales-related things really get done – the way sales people think, behave and act.
+Much has been written lately about the importance of a strong corporate culture in driving success.
+Think of a sales driven culture simply as how and why sales-related things really get done — the way sales people think, behave, and act.
 According to a recent report from the Harvard Business School, culture can account for up to half of the differential in performance between organizations in the same industry.

 Sales Culture Accounts for 40% of the Difference

 We agree that a sales driven culture can make the difference between thriving and just surviving.
-Our organizational alignment research found that culture accounts for 40% of the difference between high- and low-performing sales teams in the areas of revenue growth, margin, customer satisfaction, customer retention, sales leadership effectiveness and, sales rep engagement.
+Our organizational alignment research found that culture accounts for 40% of the difference between high- and low-performing sales teams in the areas of revenue growth, margin, customer satisfaction, customer retention, sales leadership effectiveness, and sales rep engagement.

 New Thinking About Sales Cultures